xot/ElectraOne/DOCUMENTATION.md

 | 126 | -
 | 127 | -

 Note that EQ Out i is mapped as a 7bit controller due to space constraints.
+(Otherwise we would have needed to claim another MIDI channel for an additional 14bit CC slot.)

 ### Sends